OlaYZen/Windows-Update/README.md

 or Download and run Script.ps1

 ## Preview Builds
-To try or compare Preview links click [here](https://github.com/OlaYZen/Windows-Update/tree/Preview)
+To try or compare preview builds click [here](https://github.com/OlaYZen/Windows-Update/tree/Preview)
 ## **Credits**
 Me and only me :(